History of the University of Texas at Arlington (1965–present): Notable alumni

 In 1971, Tommy Franks graduated from UTA with a degree in business.
 After serving in the Vietnam and Gulf Wars, he rose to the rank of general before leading the American invasions of Afghanistan in 2001 and Iraq in 2003.
 Kalpana Chawla graduated from UTA in 1984 with a master's degree in aerospace engineering.
 In 1997, she became the first Indian woman to fly into space aboard the Space Shuttle Columbia.
 Chawla was killed on the Columbia in 2003 when it disintegrated during reentry, and UTA named both a residence hall and a scholarship in her memory.
-Actor Lou Diamond Philips also graduated from UTA in 1984.
+Actor Lou Diamond Phillips also graduated from UTA in 1984.

+University of Texas at Arlington Rebel theme controversy

+The University of Texas at Arlington (UTA) inherited a theme, including a nickname and mascot, of "Rebels" from its days as Arlington State College (ASC).
+The theme dated back to 1951, but after the integration of the school in 1962 and its admission into the University of Texas System (UT System) in 1965, The Shorthorn student newspaper editorialized that it should be changed.
+Throughout the 1960s, editorials were written, protests were made, and referendums were held on the Rebel theme.
+However, with university president Frank Harrison consistently putting the decision fully in the control of UTA students, the student body repeatedly voted against changing the theme.

+In 1969–70, a referendum on a replacement theme selected "Mavericks", but it did not defeat "Rebels" in a referendum to change the theme in March 1970.
+Ultimately, the UT System Board of Regents grew tired of the controversy and voted to abolish UTA's Rebel theme by a vote of seven to two in January 1971.
+After multiple votes and runoffs, the UTA student body finally selected "Mavericks" as the university's new theme in April 1971.